1 September 2021

 Our goal is not to say that we forbid mayonnaise in the Pan Bagnat, but to transmit this culinary heritage.
 We have to evolve: a fixed tradition is a dead tradition.
 Already, courses in Nice cooking are given at the hotel school.
 We are also going to promote short circuits, local products.

-3 – The Niçoise cooking workshop directed by Franck Bermond
+3 – The Niçoise cooking workshop

 Located in the heart of the Old Town, within the Senate Palace, this workshop is open to those wishing to learn how to make the emblematic recipes of the Niçois cuisine before tasting them on the spot or taking them away.